frederickw082922/lockdown_readthedocs/docs/source/audit/getting-started-audit.rst

 Setup auditing - Standalone
 ---------------------------

-It is assumed that as you have the script you have downloaded the audit content already from source control or your own configired location.
+It is assumed that as you have the script you have downloaded the audit content already from source control or your own configured location.

 The following requirements are needed OS independant